This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Support groups let you talk to others who are trying to quit or have already quit.
 It may be helpful to speak with others about how they quit.

-What can I do to help prevent my child or adolescent from using an e-cigarette?
+What can I do to help prevent my child from using an e-cigarette?

-- Do not use e-cigarettes in front of your child or adolescent.
-Your child or adolescent may copy your behavior.
-Instead, use other ways to quit smoking.
+- Be a good role model.
+Do not use e-cigarettes in front of your child.
+Your child may copy your behavior.
+Use NRT if you plan to quit smoking regular cigarettes.

-What should I do if I think I have nicotine poisoning or my child has nicotine poisoning?
+What should I do if I or someone I know has problems from e-cigarettes?

 Call the Poison Control Center at 1-800-222-1222 immediately.